glbala87/ELLA_tool/docs/releasenotes/README.md

 <!-- MR !364 -->
 - Improved help text for RIS format import.
 <!-- MR !386 -->
-- Fixed word wrap in popover comment fields (ACMG comment and WORKLOG).
+- Fixed word wrap in popover comment fields (ACMG comment and `WORK LOG`).
 <!-- MR !379, !390, !395 -->
 - Fixed an issue causing wrong page height and extra scrollbars.
 <!-- MR !383 -->
 - Fixed bug where variants with no transcripts were not filtered on frequency.
 <!-- MR !394 -->
 - Fixed an issue where "Worse consequence" warning would show if no consequence was available.

 ## Version 1.9